Cattle ship sinking: Family of Lochie Bellerby start Givealittle for private search

-The family of a Southland man missing after a cattle ship sunk in the East China Sea have launched a Givealittle page to fund a private search.
+The family of a Southland man missing after a cattle ship sank in the East China Sea have launched a Givealittle page to fund a private search.

 Lochie Bellerby went missing after Gulf Livestock 1, the boat he and fellow New Zealander Scott Harris were working on, sank with 43 people on board during a typhoon on September 2.